-Colleges intending to apply to the fund will work with a partner college, both to prepare their application and to undertake the programme of work that the application proposes.
-This peer-to-peer support will enable the applicant college to refine its understanding of the quality challenges it faces, develop a rigorous and costed programme of work, and use the experience and know-how of the partner college to put that improvement programme in place.
+Colleges that apply to the SCIF pilot work with a partner college, both to prepare their application and to undertake the programme of work that the application proposes.
+This peer-to-peer support enables the applicant college to refine its understanding of the quality challenges it faces, develop a rigorous and costed programme of work, and use the experience and know-how of the partner college to put that improvement programme in place.

-The improvement programme must refer to the findings from Ofsted’s most recent inspection of the applicant college, and to the findings and recommendations of any recent visit or assessment undertaken by the Further Education Commissioner – including (in cases where this applies) the findings of an Further Education Commissioner diagnostic assessment undertaken in autumn 2017.
-Diagnostic assessments are currently being piloted in a small number of colleges as part of the expanded role for the Further Education Commissioner in supporting improvement.
-They are intended to help identify colleges that need support, and to reduce over time the number of colleges requiring formal intervention.
+The improvement programme must refer to the findings from Ofsted’s most recent inspection of the applicant college, and to the findings and recommendations of any recent visit or assessment undertaken by the Further Education Commissioner – including (in cases where this applies) the findings of a Further Education Commissioner (FEC) diagnostic assessment.
+FEC diagnostic assessments are intended to help identify colleges that need support, and to reduce over time the number of colleges requiring formal intervention.

 Funding available per application, and required contributions from colleges

-Applicant colleges will be expected to contribute funding to their proposed improvement programme in an amount no less than one quarter of the total cost of the programme (that is to say a £1 college contribution for every £3 of government funding).
+Applicant colleges are expected to contribute funding to their proposed improvement programme in an amount no less than one quarter of the total cost of the programme (that is to say, a college contribution of £1 for every £3 of grant funding).

 - cannot be an ‘in-kind’ contribution of institutional resources that are primarily committed to other activities